So we’d not attended a film premiere for a while (hard life huh?!) and then two come along at once! I know!!!

 Balloon-makers were everywhere, creating balloon reindeer creations at the party and once inside the cinema in our seats!

-Una Healy of the Saturdays and I also got chatting over Christmas card making and she’s even more stunning than in pictures-her eyes are a light crystal blue that literally hypnotise you (girl crush alert) and her daughter, Aoife Belle is just beautiful!
+I met actor Stephen Graham and Una Healy of the Saturdays and I also got chatting over Christmas card making.
+She’s even more stunning than in pictures-her eyes are a light crystal blue that literally hypnotise you (girl crush alert) and her daughter, Aoife Belle is just beautiful!

 We talked about kids and she wanted to know all about my blog which she promised to read (hope you like it Una 😉 ) and said she thought Oliver was gorgeous (aw)…She’s due a boy of her own next year!